ARION

 “Are you sure about that?” she muttered.
 “I don’t know what he could have turned out to be that I will like.
 Even forewarned, this is upsetting me more than I thought it would.”

 “Just relax.
-You will have to steel yourself to get used to seeing the new forms of our personnel.
+You will have to steel yourself to get used to seeing the new forms of all our personnel.
 They are wide and varied, and you will eventually have to talk to them all.”

 Kate nodded, fully understanding that he was right, but gave herself another few moments to use relaxation methods she had learned long ago.
 The stresses of being the top director of Project Pegasus had warranted learning such techniques to keep herself composed and stoic in front of those she had responsibilities over.